 Instructor-led Classroom HCISPP Seminar

-This is a 4 days class offered 8 hours session with breaks in between.
+This is a 4 days class that offered 8 hours of sessions with breaks in between.
 Registration cost includes the official HCISPP manual and breakfast, lunch, and snacks during the training.
 This training is ideal if you are a hands-on learner, like to interact with your instructor and classmates in a live setting, or want to finish the training by dedicated full 4-5 days for training and exam then this is an ideal option for you.

 Course Duration: 4 days class offered in 8 hours session